-The current Mayor is Councillor Hilary Frank.
+The current Mayor is Councillor Jean Dent.
 The Mayor serves for a year and each year in Spring the Council votes for a new Mayor-elect who is then officially confirmed at ‘Mayor Choosing’.

 There are 16 Saltash Town Councillors: 4 for each ward.
 Saltash North Ward, Saltash South Ward, Saltash East Ward, Saltash West Ward.
 The councillors are elected every 4 years: spaces are filled either by by-elections, or by the Town Council choosing new councillors (‘co-option’).
 To stand as a Town Councillor you have to be over 18 and usually have to work or live in Saltash.
 Councillors are not paid, although they can claim a small allowance for phone calls and stationery.

 * Cornwall Council Members are indicated with an asterisk

 Tel: 07792 941743

 I retired from 40 years service in Local Government Service in Financial and Insurance Services, beginning my career at Plymouth City Council and retiring as Manager of Combined Services for four West Sussex Councils where I worked for 15 years.
 I retired back to Saltash nearly 4 years ago.

 |Bill Phillips (Saltash North) |

 I relocated to Saltash with Jean and our boys over 30 years ago through work.
 I was co-opted onto the Council in 2010 and I am a member of the Burial Board and Staffing Committee.
 I was the Mayor of Saltash 2015-16 and am the current Chairman of the Policy and Resources Committee.

 I moved to Saltash in 1995 with my family.
 I retired this year which has allowed me the time to represent the people of Saltash on the Town Council.
 I believe the residents of the town need a strong voice to preserve its unique identity.